 Bone Imaging

-Bone imaging is used to diagnose and evaluate various bone conditions and diseases.
-It is a non-invasive method that uses different imaging techniques such as X-ray, magnetic resonance imaging (MRI), computed tomography (CT) and nuclear medicine imaging.
+Bone imaging is a noninvasive method for diagnosing and evaluating various bone conditions and diseases.
+It uses different imaging techniques, such as X-ray, magnetic resonance imaging (MRI), computed tomography (CT), and nuclear medicine imaging.

 Bone imaging can help detect abnormalities, fractures, infections, tumours, and other conditions affecting the bones.
 X-ray imaging is widely used in bone imaging and uses a small amount of radiation to create images of the bones.
 X-ray imaging is instrumental in diagnosing fractures, bone density measurements, and bone tumours.